PhlexPlexico/G5API/README.md

 If you wish to roll a production build, please copy ```production.json.template``` and fill out all the values.

 To see initial configuration/installation on your server, please [visit the wiki](https://github.com/PhlexPlexico/G5API/wiki/) to learn more about first-time setup.
-Node, Redis, and MariaDB/MySQL are all pre-requisites, and the wiki will provide you with information on how to set it up, as well as some useful information about the templated configuration files.
+Node, Redis, and MariaDB/MySQL are all pre-requisites, and the wiki will provide you with information on how to set it up, as well as some useful information about the templated configuration files. *However, it is recommended to use the Docker build, or the docker compose file, please read beLow for further information.*

 ### Migrate dev database:
 ```yarn migrate-create-dev && yarn migrate-dev-upgrade```